-Watch: Zut alors - French dominate Link Alliance boss ranks at $4.4b City Rail Link signing
+Watch: French dominate Link Alliance boss ranks at $4.4b City Rail Link signing

 There, 300 people will work on the station and tunnel section of the job from 100 Carlton Gore Rd in commercial space previously occupied by food business, Tegal.

 John Varndell, civil infrastructure director at AECOM, said he was a board member on the Link Alliance.
-Around 150 staff were already working in former Spotless premises on Great South Rd alone, he said.
+About 150 staff were already working in former Spotless premises on Great South Rd alone, he said.

 "It's as big as AECOM's office here," Varndell said, referring to the Link Alliance staff.